FIWARE/tutorials.Accessing-Context/README.md

 ![Till](https://fiware.github.io/tutorials.Accessing-Context/img/till.png)

-Multiple entities can be requested and aggregated by creating a `Promise` chain or by usign `Promise.all`.
+Multiple entities can be requested and aggregated by creating a `Promise` chain or by using `Promise.all`.
 Here the **Product**  and **InventoryItems** entities have been requested using the `apiInstance.listEntities()` library method.
 The presence of the `q` parameter in the request will filter the list of entities received.